 - Lead Presenter (primary contact) – Name, Email Address, and Phone Number

 - Purpose - Short statement of the study’s specific objective

 - Summary of Background/objectives, Methods, Results and Conclusions.
 Tables or graphs can be included, limited to three, only if they do not exceed the character limitation (note – they may be scaled from original size for print).
-It is generally discouraged from submitted images in color as they will be printed in the Journal in black and white.
+It is generally discouraged to submit images in color as they will be printed in the JFMS in black and white.
 References should not be included.

-- All posters must be on display by Friday, October 20th at 8:00 AM and cannot be removed until Sunday, October 22nd after 2:00 PM.
+- All posters must be on display by Friday, September 28th by 8:00 AM and cannot be removed until Sunday, September 30th after 2:00 PM.
 Please make your travel arrangements accordingly.

-- Abstract title, author(s), and institution must be placed at the top of your printed poster in large lettering (at least 2 inches high).
+- Abstract title, author(s), and institution/organization must be placed at the top of your slide or printed poster in large lettering (at least 2 inches high).
 The design and layout should be concise including clear headings (i.e. Background/objectives, Methods, Results and Conclusions) and should also include the abstract summary.

 - Use large type size that can be easily read at a distance of 6-8 feet.